Trauma (novel): Plot summary

 Set during the 1970s, Trauma focuses on the life of Dr. Charlie Weir, who lives and works in New York City as a psychiatrist specializing in the treatment of posttraumatic stress disorder.
 Charlie's narration begins with a reminiscence of his early life and his mother's developing struggle with depressive illness, before moving into other traumatic instances of his relationship with his mother before the revelation of her death.
 Charlie rekindles a relationship with his ex-wife Agnes of the day of his mother's funeral, triggering Charlie to relive the reasons for their separation, namely the suicide of Agnes brother Danny.
 Eight years prior to this, Charlie worked as a psychotherapist helping veterans of the Vietnam War to overcome their post-traumatic stress.
 Included amongst his patients was Danny, who was well-respected by the other veterans, though rarely spoke.
 Charlie, in an attempt to draw him out of his malaise, followed Danny to a bar and attempted to engage him about his experiences, an act that Charlie would later believe to be the direct cause for man's suicide, as soon after he killed himself with a gun in his shower.
 At the same time as Charlie is recounting these memories, he has also begun a new relationship with Nora Chiara, which quickly turns sour.
 Nora begins to have violent nightmares that Charlie attributes to some psychological disorder, though she refuses to seek treatment.
-The strain this places on their relationship, in combination with Charlie's own negative relationship with his family and his continuing return to painful memories associated with Danny, forces Charlie to confront his own repressed traumas.
+The strain this places on their relationship, in combination with Charlie's negative relationship with his family and his continuing return to painful memories associated with Danny, forces Charlie to confront his repressed traumas.
 He retreats to an old family holiday destination in the Catskills, triggering the repressed memory of his mother threatening to kill him at gun point, and ending in a confrontation with his brother and father in which Charlie shoots his brother.
 The novel ends as Charlie waits for psychiatric aid to arrive, and, as he believes, to be taken 'home' to a state hospital for the insane.